UPPMAX/programming_formalisms/docs/deployment/deploy.md

 - **Reproducibility**: We can control our code but how can we control dependencies?
 - **10-year challenge**: Try to build/run your own code that you have created 10 (or less) years ago.
 Will your code from today work in 5 years if you don’t change it?
-- **Dependency hell**: Different codes on the same environment can have conflicting dependencies.
+- **Dependency hell**: Different codes in the same environment can have conflicting dependencies.

 ### To make sure about needed dependencies